Skip to main content

 export default App;

 We're almost done!
 Before we can start our app, we’ll need to add our public key pair to our blockchain node.
-Let’s quickly setup JWT authentication on QuickNode.
+Let’s set up JWT authentication on QuickNode next.

 JWT Section - QuickNode Endpoints

-Note, the format of the public key should look like this:
+Note that the format of the public key should match the image above.

 JWT Added to Node Security